Medical assistant: Canada

 Medical assistant job responsibilities vary depending on the nature and size of the health care facility where the individual works, but typically involve multiple administrative duties such as scheduling appointments, handling private medical documents, and assisting patients with the admissions process.

 Malaysia

 In Malaysia, medical assistants are known as Assistant Medical Officers (AMO).
-They complete a three and half year diploma in medical assistant (DMA) undergraduate program recognized by the Malaysian Qualifications Agency.
+They complete a three-and-a-half-year diploma in medical assistant (DMA) undergraduate program recognized by the Malaysian Qualifications Agency.
 They work independently or with limited supervision of a physician to provide healthcare services to largely underserved populations.
 The occupation is more similar to that of clinical officers in Tanzania and elsewhere.

 United States

 In the United States, medical assistants have traditionally held jobs almost exclusively in ambulatory care centers, urgent care facilities, and clinics, but this is now changing.
 Medical assistants now find employment in both private and public hospitals, inpatient and outpatient facilities, as well as assisted living facilities, administrative and clinical settings, or general practice and specialty doctor's offices.
 According to the U.S. Department of Labor's Occupational Outlook Handbook, 2014–15 Edition, employment of medical assistants is expected to grow by 29%, much faster than the average for all occupations through 2022.